 Fully equipped yacht

-Upon arriving at the base marina, you will probably have some extra time before your tour will begin.
+Upon arriving at the base marina, you will probably have some time to spend before your tour will begin.
 We recommend you to check out the ancient Pula downtown, well know of the Roman amphitheater from the 1.st century.
 You can also use this time to shop for food or some basic supplies to fill the boat lockers.
 Maybe have a snack in one of the many town restaurants before the departure.

 Your skipper will be waiting at the marina pier at 15h.
 He will assist you to accommodate aboard and together you will have a short briefing before setting the sails.
-In the afternoon you will pass Istrian peninsula to visit the wildlife park Kamenjak.
+In the afternoon you will pass along the Istrian peninsula to visit the wildlife park Kamenjak.

 A great chance to swim or snorkel in natural surrounding.
 Only the brave ones can dive from 10 meter cliffs into the clear sea and later have a refreshing cocktail in a »safari bar«.
 First evening will be perfect to enjoy in a nice glass of Istrian Malvazija wine and try famous truffle dishes in a traditional Istrian eco farm just a couple of minutes away.